Torment (novel): New Characters

-The so-called "Sorry-ass ex-boyfriend" of Shelby, who will spy Luce's stay at Shoreline without anybody's knowing it even Shelby who will provide more information.
+The so-called "Sorry-ass ex-boyfriend" of Shelby, who spies on Luce's stay at Shoreline without anybody's knowing it even Shelby who will provide more information.
 He is one of the Outcasts and will be the one to lead a group of Outcasts in the Thanksgiving party where fallen angels, Luce's family, best friend and Nephilim friends will attend.